-According to the University, the Master study program "Clinical Laboratory Sciences" is taught by full-time faculty staff composed of highly qualified professionals from diverse national and international backgrounds.
-The staff includes 4 associate professors and 15 assistant professors.
-Both male and female faculty members are provided with equal opportunities to teach master's students; however, some female faculty members decline teaching assignments due to evening and weekend class schedules.
-Beginning next semester, female faculty will contribute equitably to the morning cohort of the master's program in accordance with their respective areas of expertise.
+According to the University, the Master study program "Infection Prevention and Control" is taught by full-time faculty staff composed of highly qualified professionals from diverse national and international backgrounds.
+The staff includes 3 professors, 4 associate professors and 7 adjunct professors.
+Both male and female faculty members contribute equally to teaching across the male and female student sections.

-The student-to-faculty ratio is 1:8.1 at full enrollment capacity.
+The current faculty-to-student ratio is 1:3.